quagaar/Advent-of-Code-Template/README.md

 ## Running the Code

-To run the code for a given day use the following command:
+To run the code for a given day use the following commands:

-`cargo run -r -p day12`
+`cargo run -r -p day12 --bin part1`

-You can restrict it to just running part 1 or 2 by adding the part number as a command argument

-`cargo run -r -p day12 -- 2`
+`cargo run -r -p day12 --bin part2`

 ## Running Unit Tests